Queen's Own Rifles of Canada: Role

 The battalion deploys by parachute on numerous Field Training Exercises during the year and during divisional exercises during the summer.

 The Canadian Forces SkyHawks Parachute Demonstration Team has also had support from The Queen's Own Rifles of Canada, with several members joining the elite demonstration team.

 History

 The 2nd Battalion, Volunteer Militia Rifles of Canada was formed on April 26, 1860, predating the Confederation of Canada.
 Its first commanding officer was Lieutenant Colonel William Smith Durie.

 During the Trent Affair of 1862, William Mulock asked John McCaul, the head of University College (part of the University of Toronto), to call a student meeting that led to the formation of the University Rifle Company of volunteers, 9 Company of The Queen's Own Rifles of Toronto, later K Company of The Queen's Own Rifles of Canada.
-University of Toronto professor Henry Holmes Croft was a member and served as captain.
+University of Toronto professor Henry Holmes Croft was a member and was its captain.

 It was re-designated as the Second Battalion Volunteer Militia Rifles of Canada or Queen's Own Rifles of Toronto on March 18, 1863.

 The name was chosen to honour Queen Victoria.